robotframework/robotframework/doc/releasenotes/rf-2.9.1.rst

 .. default-role:: code

-Robot Framework 2.9.1 is bug fix release that fixes few high priority bugs in `Robot Framework 2.9 <rf-2.9.rst>`_.
+Robot Framework 2.9.1 is a bug fix release that fixes few high priority bugs in `Robot Framework 2.9 <rf-2.9.rst>`_.
 Most important fixes are explained below and all issues listed in the table at the end.